 \section{N2GN\_1\_13: Identifying a new DSFG in the overdense environment of HDF850.1}

-We have selected one of these optically-dark N2CLS galaxies, N2GN\_1\_13, observed with JWST/NIRCam as part of the FRESCO program \citep{Oesch2023} but without a confirmed redshift, as a secure target for NOEMA follow-up observations.
+We selected one of these optically dark N2CLS galaxies, N2GN\_1\_13, observed with JWST/NIRCam as part of the FRESCO programme \citep{Oesch2023} but without a confirmed redshift, as a secure target for NOEMA follow-up observations.
 N2GN\_1\_13 is a bright DSFG, with NIKA2 fluxes of 1.95$\pm$0.25 and 0.49$\pm$0.08\,mJy at 1.2 and 2\,mm, respectively.
-The accurate position of N2GN\_1\_13 has been secured thanks to our previous NOEMA program (W21CV, P.I.
-L.\,Bing), that detects at 2\,mm a single counterpart with a flux of 393$\pm$47\,$\mu$Jy, and a beam size of 1.61''$\times$0.93''.
-As illustrated in Fig.\,\ref{Fig:ID13}, the galaxy is absent in the HST images and only faintly visible in the IRAC images.
+The accurate position of N2GN\_1\_13 has been secured thanks to our previous NOEMA programme (W21CV, P.I.
+L.\,Bing), which detected at 2\,mm a single counterpart with a flux of 393$\pm$47\,$\mu$Jy and a beam size of 1.61''$\times$0.93''.
+As illustrated in Fig.\,\ref{Fig:ID13} (see also Fig.\,\ref{Fig:JWST_stamps}), the galaxy is absent in the HST images and emerges in JWST images at $\lambda\gtrsim$3.3\,$\mu$m.
 The galaxy has a 6.2$\sigma$ single line detection in the NIRCam grism spectrum (Xiao, priv. comm.) but no conclusive redshift measurement.
-Assuming the NIRCam line is the H$_{\alpha}$ line, then z=5.196 and N2GN\_1\_13 would have the same redshift as the gigantic overdensity \citep{Herard-Demanche2024, Sun2024}.
+Assuming the NIRCam line is the H$_{\alpha}$ line, then z$\sim$5.196 and N2GN\_1\_13 would have the same redshift as the gigantic overdensity \citep{Herard-Demanche2024, Sun2024}.